OHDSI/Achilles/README-developers.md

 Follow the conventions of existing Heel Results queries:  `select <fields> into @scratchDatabaseSchema@schemaDelim@tempHeelPrefix_serial_hr_@hrNewId from @scratchDatabaseSchema@schemaDelim@heelPrefix_serial_hr_@hrOldId`

 * The `@hrNewId` parameter refers to the serial file ID of the new achilles_heel_results analysis.
+The achillesHeel function will assign this based on the rule_id.

 * The `@hrOldId` parameter refers to the serial file ID of the previous achilles_heel_results analysis.
+The achillesHeel function will assign this based on the rule_id.

 * The `@scratchDatabaseSchema` parameter refers to the schema that will hold the staging table for this analysis.